 - Focus on high-value programs

 - Reduce operational costs by funding the best-suited technology for digital transformation

 - Improve data security and privacy

 - Understand changing customer demands, market landscape, and digital innovation driving the businesses

 - Align their technology roadmap with organizational goals

 For example, when employees began working remotely across geographies, organizations relied on IT departments to take charge of investment priorities, security policies, and the adoption of new virtual technologies to keep businesses afloat, all of which required intensive strategic IT planning.

 Key Components of an IT Strategic Plan

-Every organization will have a different IT strategy that is suited to its business needs and requirements.
+Every organization will have a different IT strategy suited to its business needs and requirements.
 Here are the core components that form the foundation of a successful IT strategic plan:

 1. Alignment of IT with business goals